thoughtworks-jumpstart/guides/docs/frontend-web-development/react-router.md

 ```

 try accessing `/food/2`
-"you have selected: laksa" will be displayed
+The Component will then displays "you have selected: laksa".

 ## Exercise